late-mate/late-mate/website/update-003.md

 - Apple Terminal has two peaks about 40 ms apart.
 The reasons for that are unknown.

 Another thing we learned is that the Macbook Pro's built-in XDR Display seems to modulate brightness.
-It’s not as smooth and constant as I get on my Dell, instead, it’s going up and down roughly every ms:
+It’s not as smooth and constant as I get on my Dell, instead, it’s going up and down roughly every ms (or more often, we only sample at 2kHz):

 ![](update-003/400_nits.webp)